sbneelu/register-machine/README.md

 Blank lines are ignored, as are comment line starting with `#`.

 ## Machine output
-The machine outputs every operation in the comma-separated format `Program Counter, Instruction Label, Register State`.
+The machine outputs every operation in the comma-separated format `Execution Number, Instruction Label, Register State`.

 Set the `SHOW_TRACE` constant in `machine.py` to `False` to only see the final state after the program has terminated and not every operation along the way.